-(1) Point of Attachment.
-The skier shall notify the Boat Judges as to the height of rope attachment, 'low', 'middle', or 'high'; and it's the skier's responsibility to ensure that the rope is attached at the proper height.

-Note: No re-rides will be given due to incorrect rope height [906D)].
+- (1) Point of Attachment.
+The skier shall notify the Boat Judges as to the height of rope attachment, 'low', 'middle', or 'high'; and it's the skier's responsibility to ensure that the rope is attached at the proper height. - Note: No re-rides will be given due to incorrect rope height [906D)].

-(2) Start Phases.
-The requested speed/acceleration in the terms 'slow', 'medium' or 'fast', for the three phases: pull out of the water or off the dock, ride over the bumps, and acceleration to speed.
+- (2) Start Phases.
+The requested speed/acceleration in the terms 'slow', 'medium' or 'fast', for the three phases: pull out of the water or off the dock, ride over the bumps, and acceleration to speed. - (a) At the skier's discretion the second phase is permitted to be enlarged with another instruction such as, but not limited to: planing speed, out of the wash, foot plant, or spin around. - (b) The skier is permitted to request an intermediate rpm or speed for planing; ±200 rpm, ±5 kph, or ±3 mph tolerance.